petermr/tigr2ess/crops/rice/TUTORIAL.md

 ##### At the point of ongoing the workshop and downloading the articles, if you have limited access of internet and have to get the `getpapers` work done, go for the option `-k 10` and `-x`.
 It will limit the count of articles being downloaded to 10 and articles will be downloaded into light-weight `xml` file format.
 It will help you out in case of limited internet access, reduced query processing time  and memory storage.

-##### Run following `getpaper` command with specified search query (this would only be for the day of the workshop).
+##### Run following `getpapers` command with specified search query (this would only be for the day of the workshop).
 This will be a way out in case of limited band-width.

 ---
 *Action:* Enter `Holy basil` into the window